MESH: Mapping Educational Specialist knowHow

 OECD TALIS research shows that no country is managing to keep teachers up-to-date in subject and pedagogic knowledge.
 Digital tools allow new solutions to intractable problems.

-MESH is a prototype for a teacher/researcher led, international, knowledge management system for teachers using digital tools to keep costs low:
+MESH is a design for a teacher/researcher led, international, knowledge management system for teachers using digital tools to keep costs low:

 - MESHGuides are research summaries, updated periodically, written for teachers (and parents/carers), linked to the research giving rise to the advice.